 There are three At Ease USA-funded clinics in Nebraska – Bellevue, Grand Island and North Platte.
 Services are also provided in Lincoln.
 In addition to one-on-one therapy, At Ease also includes peer-to-peer group therapy and support sessions, both for veterans and family members.
 Clients are offered individual and family sessions.

-AEU also continues to partner with the Women’s Center for Advancement by funding a program called Healing Warriors.
+AEU also continues to partner with the Women’s Center for Advancement by funding participants in Healing Warriors.
 The Healing Warriors program includes crisis intervention, individualized case management, pro bono legal services, therapy, peer support groups, and self-sufficiency services for clients who are connected to the military.

 One out of every five deployed troops will develop Post Traumatic Stress Disorder, many troops and their families returning to Nebraska will undoubtedly require mental health services.
 Many of these families live outside of Omaha and Lincoln.

-AEU has also funded the first-ever clinical trials on Attention Control Training in the United States.
-Attention training is a promising, brief, computerized, behavioral intervention that has been effective in treating anxiety disorders, but had not been tested for PTSD prior to these trials.
+AEU funded the first-ever clinical trials on Attention Control Training (ACT) in the United States.
+ACT is a promising, brief, computerized, behavioral intervention that has been effective in treating anxiety disorders, but had not been tested for PTSD prior to these trials.
+In conjunction with Creighton University, AEU has completed the trials on veterans and is wrapping up the trials on children between the ages of 7-14.
+The software will be launched in January 2021 for use by therapists in treating PTSD in veterans.

 At Ease has demonstrated that public-private partnerships are the quickest and most compassionate way to get veterans the help they need.